 A blatantly unbiblical idea present among people involved in the Word of Faith Movement is that Christians can use the "force" of faith to speak things into existence.
 In other words, faith is seen as the mechanism by which our words make personal wishes of health and prosperity come true.
 Nonetheless, this johnny-come-lately model of faith and prayer is utterly incompatible with everything that Scripture says regarding the sovereignty of God and the nature of His promises.
+This movement tends to portray faith as a personal power or force that we can wield to manipulate our circumstances and fulfill our desires, often reducing prayer to a formulaic process of declarations and affirmations.
+This perspective shifts the focus away from God’s will and sovereign plans, placing undue emphasis on human desires and material success.

 The creation account of Genesis brings into light the grand majesty of our Creator.
 He spoke the entirety of the universe into existence ex nihilo.
 The fabric of life is sustained by His magnificent power.
 That provides an ideal description of deity.
 Thus, attributing the ability of creating things by command to human beings amounts to idolatry because that would also make us gods.
 Faith itself would become the object of worship.
 God Himself would essentially be dethroned of His unique position of honor and supremacy.
 We share traits such as emotion, intellect, and reason, but we are not partakers of His divine essence.
+The very act of speaking the world into existence is a divine attribute that underscores God’s omnipotence, and to claim this power for ourselves is to misunderstand the fundamental nature of faith and the human relationship with the divine.

 No comments: